-Mange is an intense itchy disease caused by parasitic mites.
+Mange is an intensely itchy disease caused by parasitic mites.
 It is hard to imagine that something as tiny as a mite could cause such severe itching, but it does.

 Demodex mange mites live in the hair follicles and glands of the skin, while Sarcoptic and Cheyletiella mange mites tend to burrow into the skin.
 The resulting irritation of the hair follicle causes severe itching, hair loss and scratching trauma.

 Clinical signs may vary from dog to dog, since symptoms are related to the dog's ability to resist the mites.
 Some dogs are genetically resistant and will never show signs of mange.
-Dogs with no resistance have hair loss; itching and pain.
+Dogs with no resistance suffer from hair loss, itching and pain.
 Any dog with a suppressed immune system is at risk to show signs, and normal adult dogs with thyroid or cancer problems often break with Demodex.
 The primary symptom is patchy hair loss, usually occurring around the eyes or on parts of the face.
 With time, crusty red skin progressing to a greasy, moist appearance develops.

-is dosed at 1cc/20# and put between the shoulder blades so they can't lick it.
+is advantageous as we know we are getting an accurate dose in the animal.
+It’s used between the shoulder blades so that the animal can't lick it.
 Licking it won’t hurt a dog or cat, but the alcohol carrier makes them salivate and look terrible.
-If you have collies or shelties you can use Revolution
+If you have Collies or Shelties, use Revolution® to get the same effect.

 Injectable Ivomec 1%

-for dogs to sweeten the taste making it easier to get down them.
-Cats cannot have propylene glycol so use Doc Roy's® Forti Cal™
+to sweeten the taste for dogs, making it easier to get down them.
+Cats cannot have propylene glycol, so use Doc Roy's® Forti Cal™

 to sweeten the dose.
 Most take it well, but if they vomit or spit out the dose, you will have to redo as we need everyone’s parasites killed at the same time to avoid sharing back into the group.

 to regain skin health will speed recovery.
-Mange dogs will benefit from fatty acid supplement

-Some dogs will never clear Demodectic mange permanently and need regular treatment.
+Some dogs will never clear Demodectic Mange permanently and need regular treatment.
 Using Revolution

 monthly after the initial treatment has been successful for controlling dogs with chronic Demodectic Mange.

 Feline Demodex is mostly confined to kittens and to the ear area.
 Clinical signs include ceruminous ear discharge and itching.
 Ear mite treatment is effective if you include the area around the ear.
 Insecticide shampoos or dips labeled for cats are needed to eliminate the mites permanently.
-Often kittens acquire Ringworm, a fungal infection, in areas traumatized by scratching.
-ChlorConazole Antifungal shampoos
+Often kittens acquire ringworm, a fungal infection, in areas traumatized by scratching.
+VET BASICS® ChlorConazole™ antifungal shampoo

 are helpful in treating secondary bacterial and fungal issue.

 Mange can be miserable for your pet but treatment is successful with a good plan!
-Shampoo to treat the crusty lesions; followed with a dip (Lime Sulfur Dip
+Shampoo to treat the crusty lesions; follow with a dip such as VET BASICS Lime Sulfur Dip

 The materials, information and answers provided through this website are not intended to replace the medical advice or services of a qualified veterinarian or other pet health care professional.
-Consult your own veterinarian for answers to specific medical questions, including diagnosis, treatment, therapy or medical attention.
+Consult your own veterinarian for answers to specific medical questions, including diagnosis, treatment, therapy or medical